-The Consultant may (if their consider it appropriate to do so) recommend the engagement of third-party consultants, who shall be engaged by the Client at the Client's own expense, and the Consultant does not warrant the accuracy or quality of the consultant's work, or warrant that the recommendations of the consultants are appropriate or adequate, or are warrant that the recommendations of the consultants are appropriate or adequate, or are fit for their purpose, or that they are not given negligently.
+Nominated Consultants The Consultant may if their consider it appropriate to do so) recommend the engagement of third-party consultant, who shall be engaged by the Client at the Client's own expense, and the Consultant does not warrant the accuracy or quality of the consultant's work, or warrant that the recommendations of the consultant are appropriate or adequate, or are fit for their purpose, or that they are not given negligently.
 The Client agrees that they shall not make any demand on the Consultant or commence any legal proceedings against the Consultant, and the Consultant shall have no liability, whether in negligence or otherwise, to the Client in relation to any services performed by the consultants.

-Personal Property Securities Act 2009 (\PPSA\\) In this clause financing statement, financing change statement, security agreement, and security interest has the meaning given to it by the PPSA.
+Personal Property Securities Act 2009 (PPSA) In this clause financing statement, financing change statement, security agreement, and security interest has the meaning given to it by the PPSA.

-Upon assenting to these terms and conditions in writing the Client acknowledges and agrees that these terms and conditions constitute a security agreement for the purposes of the PPSA and creates a security interest in all collateral (account), being a monetary obligation of the Client to the Consultant for Services that have previously been provided
+Upon assenting to these terms and conditions constitute a security agreement for the purposes of the PPSA and creates a security interest in all collateral (account), being a monetary obligation of the Client to the Consultant for Services that have previously been provided

-- obligation of the Client to the Consultant for Services that have previously been provided and that will be provided in the future by the Consultant to the Client. - The Client undertakes to: - promptly sign any further documents and/or provide any further information (such information to be complete, accurate and up-to-date in all respects) which the Consultant may reasonably require to;
+- obligation of the Client to the Consultant for Services that have previously been provided and that will be provided in the future by the Consultant to the Client. - The Client undertakes to: - promptly sign any further documents and/or provide any further information (such information to be complete, accurate and up-to-date in all respects) which the Consultant may reasonably require to:

-- monatorito de complete, activate and up-troate in all respects within the Consultation way reasonably require to; register a financing statement or financing change statement in relation to a security interest on the Personal Property Securities Register; register any other document required to be registered by the PPSA; or correct a defect in a statement referred to in clause 9.3(a)(i) or 9.3(a)(ii); indemnify, and upon demand reimburse, the Consultant for all expenses incurred in registering a financing statement or financing change statement on the Personal Property Securities Register established by the PPSA or releasing any registration made thereby; not register a financing change statement in respect of a security interest without the prior written consent of the Consultant; not register, or permit to be registered, a financing statement or a financing change statement in relation to the collateral (account) in favour of a third party without the prior written consent of the Consultant.
+- may reasonably require to; register a financing change statement in relation to a security interest on the Personal Property Securities Register; register any other document required to be registered by the PPSA; or correct a defect in a statement referred to in clause 9.3(a)(i) or 9.3(a)(ii); indemnify, and upon demand reimburse, the Consultant for all expenses incurred in registering a financing statement or financing change statement on the Personal Property Securities Register established by the PPSA or releasing any registration made thereby; not register a financing change statement in respect of a security interest without the prior written consent of the Consultant; not register, or permit to be registered, a financing statement or a financing change statement in relation to the collateral (account) in favour of a third party without the prior written consent of the Consultant.